DhawalPandya/CyberSecurity/Process Steps.md

  xxxxxxx

-5. After configured hosts file, I can run the play book and install packages
+5.After configured hosts file, I can run the play book and install packages

   Build the play book to install packages for ELK server.

     xxxxxxxx

-6. Add ssh access in network security group at ELKServer1NSG
+6.Add ssh access in network security group at ELKServer1NSG

     SSH	-	22	-	Any – Any

     ELK-Http	5601	-	any-any

-7. Now check the Kibana is working form browser or not
+7.Now check the Kibana is working form browser or not

  Before browser, I can check it in elkserver:

   xxxxxxxx